 When his great-aunt died, Ted’s uncle in Memphis invited him to come south.
 Ted graduated from Memphis State College after three years and was promptly drafted into the U. S. Marine Corps where he served for two years during the Korean War.
 After his service in the Marine Corps, Ted worked in an accounting office and went to Southern Law University.
 He received his CPA certificate, graduated from law school, and passed the bar.

-Ted is married and lives in Memphis, TN.
+Ted lived in Memphis, TN with his wife Jocelyn.
 He has five children, seventeen grandchildren, and five great-grandchildren.
-He is a practicing attorney and CPA.
-He helped establish and supports, the Memphis Hebrew Academy, providing the opportunity for all his children and grandchildren to receive a Jewish education, amongst the many contributions he has made to his community and abroad.
+He was a practicing attorney and CPA.
+He helped establish and support, the Memphis Hebrew Academy, and provided the opportunity for all his children and grandchildren to receive a Jewish education, amongst the many contributions he has made to his community and abroad.

 Ted has shared his testimony with the US Shoah Foundation and recently wrote about his experiences in his book, Run to the Woods.
 Further information on Tuvia’s incredible life story can be found on his website: tuvyastory.com.

 Ted passed away on September 17, 2022, at the age of 92.